-I can’t think of anything more tummy-tickling than writing a funny story or two while you’re on your summer holidays.
+I can’t think of anything more tummy-tickling than writing a funny story or two, especially when you’re on a break from school.
 As a lover of belly-bungling books, I fell in love with the hilarious likes of Roald Dahl, Jeremy Strong and Michael Rosen when I was a young bookaholic.
 That’s why I always try to keep my readers chuckling away like I did all those years ago, and here are a few of my tips for making your stories as laugh-out-loud as possible.

 1. Think about what makes you giggle

 Using your own sense of humour is a great way of getting just the right type of joke into your writing.
 Telling the story should be just as much fun as reading it, so my first rule for writing funny books is “If it doesn’t make me laugh, it doesn’t go on the page”.